Diversity in Maritime

 A central part of the programme, is the Women in Maritime Network.
 The network is an open, safe-space community which will continue to expand, grow and deliver a range of gender focused programmes and initiatives

-Launching HR Guidance for Recruiters
+Our latest resource: HR Guidance for Recruiters

 A guide to support diversity in the Maritime sector.
 The document aims to initiate a thought-process around recruitment that leads to increased awareness about diverse recruitment in the maritime sector.